marcus-crane/utf9k/src/content/blog/2021-07-04 Time Dilation.md

 ---
-category: "blog"
+category: blog
 date: 2021-07-04T22:53:00+13:00
-description: "Historically, I am often late to a bunch of things even though I plan ahead some of the time"
+description: Historically, I am often late to a bunch of things even though I plan ahead some of the time
+output: src/content/blog
+publish: true
-slug: "time-dilation"
+slug: time-dilation
 tags:
-  - "productivity"
+  - productivity
-  - "timemanagement"
+  - timemanagement
-title: "Time Dilation"
+title: Time Dilation
 ---
 A more accurate title would probably be something like "Time Inflation" but I think "Time Dilation" sounds cooler.

 Whenever I'm planning a trip anywhere, often just across town, I tend to tack on an extra portion of time.
 Usually just 10 or 15 minutes as a bit of a buffer and depending on the mode of transport, it tends to get eaten up.